browserengineering/book/book/invalidation.md

     layout, just paint.

 [^amazing-ce]: The `contenteditable` attribute can turn any element on
     any page into a living document.
-It's how we implemented the "typo" feature for this book: type `Ctrl-E` (or `Cmd-E` on a Mac) to turn it on.
-The source code is [on the website](https://browser.engineering/feedback.js); see the `typo_mode` function for the `contenteditable` attribute.
+When we were first writing this book, we used it to implement a typo feature on this website, so users could make corrections and send them to us for review.

 ::: {.web-only .demo contenteditable=true}
 Click on this <i>formatted</i> <b>text</b> to edit it, including rich text!